-9. Recovery of official endorsement of the national PPR control programme
+9. Recovery of the endorsement by the OIE of the official control programme for PPR

-Member Countries applying for recovery of the official endorsement of the national PPR control programme should provide updated information in compliance with the provisions of Article 14.8.34. of the Terrestrial Code.
+Member Countries applying for recovery of the endorsement by the OIE of their official control programme for PPR should provide updated information in compliance with the provisions of Article 14.7.34. of the Terrestrial Code.